ippontech/blog-usa/posts/innovative-snowflake-features.md

 ---
 # Supported Data Formats and Types
 ## Semi-Structured Data
-Snowflake natively supports the load and access of several types of Semi-Structured data, including JSON, Avro, XML and Parquet.
+Snowflake natively supports the load and access of several types of Semi-Structured data, including JSON, Avro, XML[^4] and Parquet.

 In order to support loading these data-types, Snowflake has a few specialized data-types.
 These are:
 * VARIANT - Universal type that can store values of any other type.